Home > Wills & Estates > Contesting a Will

 On what grounds can I challenge the validity of a will?

 There are established legal precedents that allow eligible persons to challenge the validity of a Will when the testator has passed.
 Circumstances under which a Will can be contesting may be:

 If the deceased did not have the capacity to make a Will at the time it was signed

 If the deceased was under duress when they made the Will a beneficiary who believes they have been left with inadequate provisions under the Will

 Biological children who have been excluded

 We may also assist in making a claim on an estate where the deceased has passed intestate (without a Will)

-If you are feel you have been left out of a Will you should have been entitled to please contact one of our experienced Narre Warren estate lawyers today, whom will be able to ascertain your position and rights to the deceased estate in a 30 minute obligation free appointment.
+If you feel you have been left out of a will you should be entitled to it is important you act swiftly.
+Contact one of our experienced Narre Warren Estate Lawyers today, whom will be able top ascertain your position and legal rights to the deceased estate.